KOI-FISHH/KOI-FISHH/README.md

 - He/Him prns ONLY pls.
 - this is only for pt

+STATUS MEANING
+ - 🟢 Im online ,feel free to int ^^
+ - ⛔ Dont int with me, im either in a bad mood or not in the mood to talk
+ - 🌙 Very afk/busy,whisper if you need anything

 BYI/INFO
 - i might come off as mean/blunt as sometimes, i apologize for that
 - i do not like random ppl cuddling/kissing me. [i do not have tt/td its just annoying]